mattbis/msmeo.runmetaphase.lib/README.md

 i like making extremely configurable things... so you could entirely redefine parts of the tool logic easily...

-only allows static definitions, with code that can reference the phase it runs in
+only allows static definitions, everything is a definition or setting something prior .. as a machine, so its easily deconstructed..  with code that can reference the phase it runs in